bpmn-io/bpmn.io/src/blog/2018/012-bpmnlint.md

 ---

-title: Announcing BPMNLint, a validator for BPMN diagrams
+title: Validate and Improve your BPMN Diagrams with bpmnlint
 layout: blogpost.hbs

 slug: 2018-bpmnlint